-Universal Quick-Connect Body: The universal quick-connect body accepts the three most popular styles of quick-connect plugs- Industial, automotive (Tru-flate), and ARO.
+Universal Quick-Connect Body: The universal quick-connect body accepts the three most popular styles of quick-connect plugs: Industrial, automotive (Tru-flate), and ARO.
 One hand push-to-connect operation makes connections simple and easy.
-The two quick connect bodies allow the use of two tools at the same time.

 Drain Valve: The drain valve is located at the base of the air tank and is used to drain condensation at the end of each use.